Frewacom/pywalfox/README.md

 # Pywalfox

-Pywalfox is an application used to theme Firefox using your pywal colors.
+Pywalfox is an addon used to theme Firefox using your pywal colors.
 - Customizable colors
 - Uses the Firefox Theme API
-- Automatic theming for DuckDuckGo with your pywal colors (Optional)
+- Automatic theming for DuckDuckGo (Optional)
 - Custom CSS with bold text, styled dropdowns, etc. (Optional)
-- Updating the browser theme to match your pywal colors using the addon and/or your terminal
+- Update the browser theme using the addon and/or your terminal

 You can download the Firefox Addon here: https://addons.mozilla.org/en-US/firefox/addon/pywalfox/

 ### Warning
 To use this addon, you must install a script on your computer.
 The script will be ran by Firefox upon launch and will handle fetching your pywal colors.
-Pywalfox supports only Linux.
+As of now, Pywalfox supports only Linux.

+### Requirements
+- Python (both 2.x and 3.x versions are supported)
+- Linux

 ### Installation
 1. `git clone git@github.com:Frewacom/Pywalfox.git`